pdxparrot/ggj2020/SETUP.md

 * DOTween (not Pro)
   * Make sure to run the setup
   * Make sure to create ASMDEF
+  * Make sure to enable DOTween in the PDX Party Parrot Project Settings
 * If using Spine, download the latest Spine-Unity package (currently 3.8+) and import it
   * Assets/Spine* must be added to the .gitignore to prevent committing this
     * TODO: this should already be done in the common .gitignore
-  * The ASMDEF will need to be added to be force added to source control
+  * The ASMDEF will need to be force added to source control
     * If the ASMDEF does not exist, your version is too old!

 # Engine Source